 The tariffs projections set forth above include the regular adjustments dictated by the Brazilian regulatory framework:

-Annual IGP-M Adjustments to Controllable Costs – The tariffs are adjusted in Reais terms by the level of IGP-M from October to September each year.
-It is worth noting that the IGP-M projections set forth in the Appendix on Financial Information Methodology are from January through December of each year, while tariff adjustments reflect the level of IGP-M from October through September.
-Accordingly, the IGP-M projections must be adjusted to account for the timing difference.
-IGP-M is applied to the portion of the tariff which reimburses Elektro for controllable costs which account for approximately 50% of the total operating costs, power purchase costs and allowable margins.
+Annual IGP-M Adjustments to Controllable Costs – The tariffs are adjusted in Reais terms by the level of IGP-M from September to August each year.
+It is worth noting that the IGP-M projections set forth in the Appendix on Historical and Projected Information Methodology are from January through December of each year.
+Accordingly, the IGP-M and tariff increase projections must be adjusted to account for the timing difference.
+IGP-M is applied to the portion of the tariff which reimburses Elektro for “controllable” costs which account for approximately 50% of the total operating costs, power purchase costs and allowable margins.
+In the twelve month period ending September 2000, IGP-M is projected to total 14.8%, as compared to the 2000 calendar year projection of 10%.
+This is due to the accelerated rate of inflation during the last quarter of 1999 (7.6%) as compared to the first quarter of 2000 (1.75%).

 Pass-Through of Power Purchase Costs – Additional tariff adjustments may occur each September as a result of changes in power purchase pass-throughs.
 These adjustments are applied to the portion of tariffs which reimburses Elektro for non-controllable costs which account for the remaining 50% of total operating costs, power purchase costs and allowable margins.
-These adjustments relate principally to:
+In 2000, Elektro will purchase approximately 70% of its power requirements from CESP and the remainder from Itaipu These adjustments relate principally to:

-IGP-M pass-throughs in the case of CESP power purchases; and
+IGP-M pass-throughs in the case of CESP power purchases (14.8% for the September 1999 to September 2000 period); and

 Exchange rate adjustments in the case of Itaipu power purchases.

-In 1999 Elektro’s tariffs were subject to a one-off 2.5% increase due to the increased power purchase costs from Itaipu caused by the devaluation of the Real.
-This increase was granted for a 12 months period and will be reversed at the next tariff review in September 2000, resulting in a one-time decrease of the tariffs by 2.5%.
+The exchange rate applicable on Itaipu power purchases in projected to decline from the current rate of R$1.935 to R$1.80 for the tariff applicable beginning September 2000.
+Thus, Elektro is projecting a 6.98% decline in the amount passed-through allowed relating to their power purchaser.
+In addition, in 1999, Elektro’s tariffs were subject to a one-time 2.5% increase due to the increased power purchase costs from Itaipu caused by the devaluation of the Real.
+This increase was granted for a 12 month period and will be reversed at the next tariff review in September 2000, resulting in a one-time decrease of the tariffs by 2.5%.

 X-Factor – Pursuant to Elektro’s concession contract, Elektro is required to submit to a full ANEEL rate review process every four years (five years since 1998 in the case of the first review).
 In August 2003, Elektro will have its first full tariff review with ANEEL.
 Management anticipates a 3% across the board reduction in its electric tariffs at this time (inclusive of the efficiency factor – referred to as the “X” factor) after the IGP-M adjustments for that year.